 While Buenos Aires has built its name upon the decadence of adults, that does not mean there are not plenty of things to amuse the little ones while on vacation.
 If going to bed at the crack of dawn is not an appealing holiday for you, you may want to check out these family-friendly ideas.

 Museo de los Ninos

 The most obvious place to start is the Buenos Aires Children's Museum.
 This popular museum is located in Abasto, the historically Jewish neighborhood in a shopping center and is perfect for walking around and admiring the architecture of the city.
 It is also known for its shopping district where locals buy everything from clothing to electronics.

-centrally in the popular neighborhood of Palermo, this zoo is a favourite for local children.
+Centrally in the popular neighborhood of Palermo, this zoo is a favorite for local children.
 While you may not see any animals that are exotically from Buenos Aires, there are plenty of elephants, reptiles, rhinos, giraffes and other animals to keep kids occupied.

-It can make for a great day away from the hustle and bustle of the city.04 of 05
+It can make for a great day away from the hustle and bustle of the city.

 There's nothing like sport to unite people from different cultures.
-Boca Jrs play in La Boca and it's an authentic "football" experience in a stadium that once housed soccer legend Diego Maradona.
-There are many scalpers that want to sell to tourists so make sure you book through your hotel or a tour operator and let them know you are traveling with children as some areas of the stadium are more rowdy than others.Continue to 5 of 5 below.05 of 05
+Boca Jrs play in La Boca and it's an authentic "football" experience in a stadium that once housed soccer legend, Diego Maradona.
+There are many scalpers that want to sell to tourists so make sure you book through your hotel or a tour operator and let them know you are traveling with children as some areas of the stadium are rowdier than others.Continue to 5 of 5 below.

 But the city is fantastic to stroll, and there's no shortage of ice cream for tired little ones who want to take a break in one of the many city parks to sit on the grass and enjoy the sun.
 You will see many families at the popular Parque Las Heras, where there is a playground for children.